umhau/umhau.github.io/README.md

 * the sidebar looks unbalanced...center it (10% width on each side)
 * find a simple way to add more posts.
 * on each category page, make all pages in the category do infinite scroll under an `<hr>` line and the current list.
+* category page lists of posts should match the explore page lists